arun-guruswamy/word-vault/README.md

-### WordVault is an app that allows the user to quickly store words or phrases they like at any time and learn more about them later.
+### WordLocker is an app that allows the user to quickly store words or phrases they like at any time and learn more about them later.

 To do list:
 P7:
-- Add loading image
-- Add app icon
 - Add secret content easter eggs
 - Publish App